Aston Martin Virage: Works Service

 The Lagonda Saloon is a long-wheelbase four-door Virage model that was built in very limited numbers to customer orders, reviving Aston Martin's long-dormant second marque.
 Introduced in 1994, it was manufactured by Aston Martin Works Service with a 12 inch chassis extension, although two were ordered with an 18 in extension.
 The name refers to the four-door Aston Martin Lagonda.
 The Lagonda Virage cost about £250,000 and only eight or nine are believed to have been produced, with some being conversions of regular Virages.
-Six of these cars were ordered by a royal family.
+Six of these cars were ordered by the royal family of Brunei.